ruthbram/compciv/homework/final-project/README.md

 12-13 data
 https://www.google.com/fusiontables/DataSource?docid=1z-QRR15IfxrIyqfMCwiX1hBxmioycFJbOGot36Ef

+NOTE AFTER BASHING
 Please note, that after I transferred the data to the fusion tables, I had to clean up a few things so that Google could read the data.
 I also had to erase a few outliers from each academic year.
 As a result, instead of 200 schools, I am down to about 160 schools.

+RESULTS
 Results were somewhat interesting. if you open all four links, and put them in order from the earliest to latest academic year, you can see that the "red" color (marked with the heatmap option) is more apparent.
+We can infer from this data that this means the dropout rate increased over time.
+I do understand that because I only chose only 50 schools from each year from the original data, my results may be skewed.
+However, with the data from the few schools that I did collect, if my graphs are showing that the dropout rate is increasing, what does that mean about the number of graduates?
+Is his article correct in saying that the graduation rate has reached 80%, or has it actually lowered to 80%?